-70.4.1.
-Microsoft retaliated against Netscape by withholding the dialer technical information and assistance in order to complete its Windows 95 browser in time for the retail release of Windows 95; indeed, Netscape had repeatedly asked Microsoft for some version of the dialer API and obtaining it was Netscape's primary objective at the June 21, 1995, meeting.
+70.4.1.1.
+Microsoft knew that Netscape needed certain critical technical information and assistance in order to complete its Windows 95 browser in time for the retail release of Windows 95; indeed, Netscape had repeatedly asked Microsoft for some version of the dialer API and obtaining it was Netscape's primary objective at the June 21, 1995, meeting.